jschmudd14/pyIPATool-WebUI/README.md

 ## Acknowledgments

-Based on the IPATool by majd for interacting with the Apple App Store.
+Based on the [IPATool by Majd](https://github.com/majd/ipatool) for interacting with the Apple App Store.